LePetitJayJay/Victoria-2-Anime-Mod/README.md

 # Vicky-2-Anime-Mod

 v2.1

 With the latest major update nearly all nations should have a waifu flag.

 There are two main parts of the mod, Animega flags should work with GFM, (cc)HFM, HMPS, HPM, and Vanilla.
 GFM flags are currently getting reworked due to flag and tag changes in GFM.

-The Anime leaders (+loading screen) should work with Vanilla, HPM, HFM, GFM, TGC, and DoD, though the loading screen won't be replaced for GFM, TGC, or DoD.
+The Anime leaders (+loading screen) should work with Vanilla, HPM, HFM, GFM, TGC, and DoD.

 For GFM, HFM, HPM, and Vanilla, turn on the corresponding patches as well when launching the Animega flags so that all flags appear correctly.

 Installation: Put the Animega folders and .Mod file to your mod directory on Program Files.